LostByteSoft/ConvertAACtoAC3/README.md

 Features
 --------

--Use ffmpeg
+-Use ffmpeg.

--Use command line
+-Use command line.

+-The video was copied the audio was converted.

 how to
 -------

--Save ConvertFileAACtoAC3.sh where you want
+-Save ConvertFileAACtoAC3.sh where you want.

--Make it executable
+-Make it executable.

--Double click on it
+-Double click on it.

--Select a file with the space bar and press enter
+-Select a file with the space bar and press enter.